Frequently asked questions

-The RCoA 2010 curriculum is very prescriptive and changes in the structure of training mean that gaining the higher and advanced training competences required within the designated time can be difficult.To do so with a year out of programme is much harder.
-You are expected to complete higher training in the following specialist modules; Intensive Care Medicine, Paediatric, Cardiothoracic and Neuro Anaesthesia, and complete a minimum of 8 out of 13 of the 'general duties' training modules in no less than 12 months.
-Paediatric Anaesthesia and Neuro Anaesthesia higher training modules are only availabe in the University Hospital of Wales, Cardiff.
+The RCoA 2010 curriculum is very prescriptive, changes in the structure to training mean gaining the higher and advanced training competencies required within the designated time can be difficult.To do so with a year out of programme is much harder.
+You are expected to complete higher training in the following specialist modules; Intensive Care Medicine, Paediatric, Cardiothoracic and Neuro Anaesthesia, and complete a minimum of 8 out of 14 of the 'general duties' training modules in no less than 12 months.
+Paediatric Anaesthesia and Neuro Anaesthesia higher training modules are only availabe in the University Hospital of Wales.
 In exceptional circumstances, a 3 month placement at The Walton Hospital, Liverpool can be arranged during a placement in North Wales.
 Cardiac Anaesthesia can only be completed in Cardiff and Swansea.
 Ideally any out-of-programme training time should be mapped to the RCoA 2010 advanced training curriculum, as this element of the curriculum is the most difficult time with your in-programme placements.
 It is also expected that you are in programme for the last 6 months of your training prior to CCT.

 Meticulous planning when organising the sequence of training modules in the hospitals on your rotation is vital if CCT is not to be delayed.